Property Market Update – May 2025

 National Market Overview

-Australia’s housing market continues its upward trajectory, with national home values reaching a new peak in April 2025.
-Cotality’s Home Value Index reported a 0.3% month-on-month increase, bringing the national average to A$825,349.
-This growth is attributed to strong immigration and limited housing supply.
+Australia’s housing market continues its upward trajectory.
+In fact, national home values reached a new peak in April 2025.
+Cotality’s Home Value Index recorded a 0.3% month-on-month increase, bringing the national average to A$825,349.
+Moreover, strong immigration and limited housing supply continue to drive this growth.

-Perth and Brisbane continue to lead in annual growth, driven by strong local economies and interstate migration.
+Perth and Brisbane continue to lead in annual growth.
+Both cities benefit from strong local economies and steady interstate migration.

 Regional areas are experiencing varied growth patterns.
-For instance, regional Queensland has seen a 73.2% increase in dwelling values over the past five years.
-However, some regions like regional Victoria have experienced a 6.9% decline from their peak in May 2022.
+For instance, regional Queensland saw a 73.2% increase in dwelling values over the past five years.
+In contrast, regional Victoria declined 6.9% from its peak in May 2022.

 Rental Market Overview

 The rental market remains tight across Australia.
-As of March 2025, the national vacancy rate decreased to 1.1%, down from 1.5% in January.
+As a result, the national vacancy rate fell to 1.1% in March 2025, down from 1.5% in January.

 Vacancy Rates by Capital City (March 2025)